suikast42/pg_exporter/README.md

 #==============================================================#
 # 6. Query Timeout
 #==============================================================#
 # Collectors can be configured with an optional Timeout.
-If the collector`s query executes more than that
+If the collector's query executes more than that
 # timeout, it will be canceled immediately.
 Setting the `timeout` to 0 or leaving blank will reset it to
 # default timeout 0.1 (100ms).
 Setting it to any negative number will disable the query timeout feature.
 # All queries have a default timeout of 100ms, if exceeded, the query will be canceled immediately to avoid
 # avalanche.
 You can explicitly overwrite that option. but beware: in some extreme cases, if all your
-# timeout sum up greater your scrape/cache interval (usually 15s), the queries may still be jammed.
+# timeouts sum up greater your scrape/cache interval (usually 15s), the queries may still be jammed.
 # or, you can just disable potential slow queries.

 #==============================================================#
 # 7. Version Compatibility
 #==============================================================#
 # Each collector has two optional version compatibility parameters: `min_version` and `max_version`.
 # These two parameters specify the version compatibility of the collector.
-If target postgres/pgbouncer
+If target postgres/pgbouncer's
 # version is less than `min_version`, or higher than `max_version`, the collector will not be installed.
 # These two parameters are using PostgreSQL server version number format, which is a 6-digit integer
 # format as <major:2 digit><minor:2 digit>:<release: 2 digit>.
-# For example, 090600 stands for 9.6 and 120100 stands for 12.1
+# For example, 090600 stands for 9.6, and 120100 stands for 12.1
 # And beware that version compatibility range is left-inclusive right exclusive: [min, max), set to zero or
 # leaving blank will affect as -inf or +inf